 FLARE: The Flagler Review - FLARE is a literary journal published by English Department students at Flagler College.
-The publication is printed in the fall and spring, along with online editions.
+The publication is printed in the spring, along with online editions.
 FLARE seeks to publish both up-and-coming and established writers in poetry, fiction, and nonfiction, as well as artists.

 WFCF - WFCF, 88FIVE FM, is Flagler College's 10,000 watt noncommercial educational FM broadcast facility and has been on the air since 1993.
 The station's coverage area encompasses St. Johns, Flagler, Putnam, and portions of Volusia counties in northeast Florida, and it is online on iHeartRadio.
 WFCF reaches approximately 52,000 listeners a week.
-WFCF is a real world experience for Communication related majors.
+WFCF offers real-world, experiential learning opportunities for students from all academic backgrounds.
 The staff is comprised of students and volunteers from the community.
 Students can participate in a variety of positions at the station including on-air announcer, radio production, programming, promotions, sports broadcasting, station operations, music director, and management.